Two Channel Filter Banks on Arbitrary Graphs with Positive Semi Definite Variation Operators: Experiments on 3D point clouds

-{\bf Fundamental matrix:} A typical graph used in image processing applications is the $8$-connected grid depicted in \autoref{fig:image_graph_8con}.
-The vertex partition (red or blue) can be used to decompose the graph into (i) a bipartite $4$-connected grid (\autoref{fig:image_graph_4con}), containing all vertical and horizontal connections, and (ii) a block diagonal graph containing the diagonal connections (see \autoref{fig:image_graph_block}).
-We compare the random walk Laplacian (\autoref{fig:fundamental_D}), which has the same sparsity as the $8$-connected grid, and the fundamental matrix based on the red/blue partition, with $\Qm$ chosen according to \autoref{prop:folding-variation}.
-The proposed fundamental matrix (\autoref{fig:fundamental_Q}) and the random walk Laplacian (\autoref{fig:fundamental_D}) have comparable sparsity levels.
-We also observe that the non zero entries of $\Zm$ decay in magnitude with the (graph) distance between nodes, in agreement with \eqref{eq_Q_inv_neuman}.

-{\bf Basis functions of GFB:} We implement the tree structured filter bank from \autoref{fig:iterated_fb_1}, and display the basis functions, given by the columns of $\Tcb_s$ from \eqref{eq_synthesis_tree1}.
-We compare them to those of spectral domain sampling (SDS) filter banks \cite{sakiyama2019two}, which are close to the proposed GFB in terms of graph properties (see \autoref{tab_relatedwork}).
-Since SDS filter banks require full eigendecomposition, we use the relatively small \emph{Bunny} point cloud, which has $n = 2503$ nodes, in our comparison.
-For both filter banks we fix the number of levels $L=3$ and consider two designs: bi-orthogonal CDF-9/7 filters, and orthogonal Meyer filters.
-We use nonnegative kernel regression (NNK) for graph construction \cite{shekkizhar2020graph}, initialized with k-nearest-neighbors (KNN) with parameter $K=20$ and inverse distance as edge weights.
-For GFB, we use the spectral partitioning algorithm from \autoref{sec_vertex_partitioning}. \autoref{fig:bunny_atom} displays low frequency basis functions, centered at a single node.
-For visualization purposes, we normalize the values of basis functions, so their maximum entry is $1$.
-For both filter designs, the basis functions of the GFB are more localized than their SDS counterparts.
+Since SDS filter banks require full eigendecomposition, for complexity reasons we use a small \emph{Bunny} point cloud, which has $n = 2503$ nodes.
+For both filter banks we fix the number of levels to $L=3$ and consider two designs: biorthogonal CDF-9/7 filters, and orthogonal Meyer filters.
+Note that these filters are exactly those developed for traditional 1D wavelets.
+For graph construction, we use nonnegative kernel regression (NNK) \cite{shekkizhar2020graph} initialized with k-nearest-neighbors (KNN) using $K=20$ and inverse distance as edge weights.
+For GFBs, we use the spectral partitioning algorithm from \autoref{sec_vertex_partitioning}. \autoref{fig:bunny_atom} displays low frequency basis functions, centered at a single node.
+For visualization purposes, we normalize the basis functions, so their entries have magnitude at most $1$.
+For both filter designs, the basis functions of the GFBs are more localized than their SDS counterparts.
 The GFB with CDF-9/7 filters is implemented using polynomials of $\Zm$, thus producing the most localized basis functions.